jun7/wyebadblock/README.md

 Set string ";wyebabapi;" as the extensions_init's data.
 In api mode wyebab doesn't block URIs but keeps alive server proc and set the check function to the page object.
-So you can call the check func at where ever as below.
+So you can call the check func where ever as below.

 	bool (*checkf)(const char *, const char *) =
 		g_object_get_data(G_OBJECT(webkitwebpage), "wyebcheck");